-Suppose that \mathcal{W} sends n samples of \mathcal{W}^{IF} and j of \mathcal{W}^{F} with $n + j \geq \lambda$, where λ is the minimum number of tokens occurrences in suspicious flows pool required to be considered in signatures generation.
+Suppose that W sends n samples of W^{IF} and j of W^F with $n+j \geq \lambda$, where λ is the minimum number of tokens occurrences in suspicious flows pool required to be considered in signatures generation.

-The token extraction procedure will extract all fake invariant tokens F_i and, if $n \ge \lambda$, all the real invariants I_i .
+The token extraction procedure will extract all fake invariant tokens F_i and, if $n \geq \lambda$, all true invariants I_i .

-In the signature generation algorithm, the first chosen token will be a fake invariant because there is at least one fake invariant, i.e., F_1 , with false positive rate less than u(1) that occurs more than any other real invariant I_i .
+In the signatures generation algorithm, the first chosen token will be a fake invariant because there is at least one fake invariant, i.e. F_1 , with false positive rate lesser than u(1) and that occurs more than any other true invariant I_i .
 Similarly, in subsequent iterations, the algorithm includes in the temporary signature a fake invariant because there is always a F_i that, added to the previous ones, respects u(i) value and, with the others, occurs more times than any other true invariant.

-To guarantee that the order in which fake invariants are chosen by the algorithm follows the predicted one, and to avoid that after some iterations the best token, and so that to include in the signature, will be a true invariant, is necessary to include in the non-worm samples y additional flows such that:
+To warrant that fake invariants choice order performed by the algorithm follows the predicted one, and to avoid that after some iterations the best token, and so that to include in the signature, will be a true invariant, is necessary to include in the non-worm samples y additional flows such that:

-\mathcal{W}{i}^{Ford} contains only $F{[1..i]}$ fake invariants, $i \in [1..y]$
+$$\mathcal{W}i^{Ford}$$ contains only $F{[1..i]}$ fake invariants with $i \in [1..y]$

-In this way, if n is greater than the maximum length of a signature considered by the algorithm (Hamsa proposes a length of 15 tokens), it is possible to obtain a signature made only by fake invariants.
+In this way, if n is greater than the maximum length of a signature considered by the algorithm (Hamsa proposes a length of 15 tokens), we will obtain a signature made only by fake invariants.